Greg Russo: Career

 In November 2016, it was announced that Russo would be penning an adaptation of the 1992 video game Mortal Kombat for New Line Cinema, directed by Simon McQuoid and produced by James Wan.
-The film was released on April 23, 2021, and grossed $83.7 million worldwide.
-The film currently holds an 86% audience approval rating on Rotten Tomatoes.
+The film was released on April 23, 2021.
+It opened at #1 at the U.S. domestic box office and grossed $83.7 million worldwide.

 In May 2017, Russo was initially attached as writer for Resident Evil: Welcome to Raccoon City, but confirmed in November 2018 that he was no longer involved with the project.
 In was also revealed that Russo was hired by Sony Pictures to adapt the anime Robotech into a feature film.

 In May 2018, Russo was hired to write an adaptation of the 2005 video game F.E.A.R.
 Also in 2018, Russo was hired by New Line Cinema to pen an adaptation of the DC Comics title Highwaymen.

 In August 2018, it was announced that Russo would be penning the sequel to the 2017 American adaptation of Death Note for Netflix.
 Russo also affirmed that the film will be more faithful to the source material.

 In April 2019, Russo became attached to write an adaptation of the Saints Row franchise, with F. Gary Gray set to direct.
 Later in July, Russo was attached to write an adaptation of Space Invaders for New Line Cinema.

 In January 2022, it was announced that Russo would direct, write and executive produce a television adaptation of System Shock for the streaming service Binge.
 The series will mark Russo's directorial debut.

+In 2023, Russo preemptively sold an original sci-fi thriller pitch titled "Seismic" to Netflix with 21 Laps producing.